Youth Program Overview

 General

 We serve between 10 and 20 youth aged 12-18 (8th grade – 12th grade) with one head coach and volunteer assistant coaches.
-We practice 4-5 times per week, mostly at 5:30pm, at one of three locations discussed below.
-Our year is divided into four seasons, with the spring and the fall being the busiest competitively.
+We practice 4-5 times per week, mostly at 5:30pm, at one of two locations discussed below.
+Our year is divided into four seasons, with the fall being the busiest competitively, although all seasons have at least one competition.
 We participate in competitions approximately 6- 8 times per year.
-Beginners (novices) are typically brought on in the beginning of one of the 4 seasons.
+Beginners (novices) are ideally brought on in the beginning of one of the 4 seasons.

 Our program is geared for youth of all ages and abilities, and everyone learns both types of rowing: sweep and sculling.
 A swim test is required, and 45-90 minutes of vigorous exercise is part of every session.
 There is always a coach in a nearby safety launch when youth are on the water.
 During the winter session, youth switch to training indoors on ergs and with weight training.
-Occasionally, a land practice is conducted by the youth captains.
+Winter training is supervised by the coaches, except for once a week, when practice is led by the youth captains.

 Head Coach